-The School Psychology Program at USC is both excellent and unique:
+The School Psychology Concentration at USC is both excellent and unique:

 - 1 of 4 national programs with a Carnegie Research 1 designation (“Very High Research Activity”)